alice-i-cecile/blender-notes/src/hotkeys_and_tools.md

 - Lock axes: X / Y / Z during a transform operation
   - Only transformations along that axis will be allowed
   - Red is X, Blue is Y, Green is Z
+  - Use Shify + axis key to do all axes except that
 - Snapping: Shift + S for wheel menu, Shift + Tab for snap during transform
   - Use magnet icon on the top to control behavior
   - Snap to grid for easy global alignment